zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

           - Specific Functions of Accounting and Internal Financial Control
           - Leading and Managing Individuals and Teams
           - Recruiting and Developing Effective Employees
-    - Being Strategic: Thinking and Acting with Impact
-      - Coursemark: 8.3%
     - [1.
 Introduction to 'The Society of Mind' - MIT](https://www.youtube.com/watch?v=-pb3z2w9gDg)
       - Videomark: 5:14/2:05:53
   - POINTER CONDITION